An active-set algorithm for norm constrained quadratic problems: An active-set algorithm for

 We will first give a brief, schematic description of our algorithm.
 At every iteration $k$ of our active-set based minimization procedure, we use Algorithm \ref{alg:trs} to compute minimizers of the subproblem

-We then attempt to move towards those minimizers in that hope that we either (i) ``hit'' a new constraint or (ii) set $x_{k + 1}$ to a minimizer of \eqref{eqn:working_set_problem}.
-Unfortunately due to the nonconvexity of the problem, we might achieve neither (i) nor (ii) by simply moving towards the minimizer of \eqref{eqn:working_set_problem}.
-In that case, which we will show can happen only when \eqref{eqn:working_set_problem} has a unique minimizer, we perform a projected gradient descent followed (if necessary) by a move towards the global minimizer of \eqref{eqn:working_set_problem} that is guarantied to achieve either (i) or (ii)\footnote{Technically, in this case $x_{k+1}$ will be a second order necessary stationary point of \eqref{eqn:working_set_problem}.}.
+We then attempt to move towards those minimizers in that hope that we either (i) ``hit'' a new constraint or (ii) set $x_{k + 1}$ to a \newcontentB{(potentially local)} minimizer of \eqref{eqn:working_set_problem}.
+Unfortunately due to the nonconvexity of the problem, we might achieve neither (i) nor (ii) by simply moving towards the minimizer of \eqref{eqn:working_set_problem}\newcontent{, as the objective of \eqref{eqn:main_problem} is not guaranteed to be non-increasing along these moves}.
+In that case, which we will show can happen only when \eqref{eqn:working_set_problem} has a unique minimizer, we perform a projected gradient descent followed (if necessary) by a move towards the global minimizer of \eqref{eqn:working_set_problem} that is guaranteed to achieve either (i) or (ii)\footnote{Technically, in this case $x_{k+1}$ will be a second order necessary stationary point of \eqref{eqn:working_set_problem}.}.
 Finally, at the end of each iteration, we check for termination and update the working set.

 Our overall active-set procedure is shown in Algorithm \ref{alg:active_set}.
 We now proceed in the following subsections that describe in detail each of the Algorithm's steps.
 For the rest of this section, we will say that a point is ``feasible'' when it is in the feasible region of \eqref{eqn:main_problem}.
 Also, given a point $x$ we will call the projection of $\nabla f(x)$ to the nullspace of constraint normals of \eqref{eqn:working_set_problem}, $ $, as ``projected gradient of $f(\cdot)$ at $x$''.